 Graduates from Newman University are employed in a wide variety of sectors completing a wide range of roles.
-The 2015/2016 DLHE demonstrated how students worked within sectors such as business, accountancy, banking and finance, charity and voluntary sector, digital media, health and social care, sport and tourism, marketing, IT, media and internet, recruitment and HR, public services and education.
-Some of the roles carried out included 'Teacher', 'Assistant Psychologist', 'Management Trainee', 'Marketing Executive', 'Digital Expert', 'Assistant Physiotherapist' and 'HR Assistant'.
-Additionally some students indicated they were self-employed.
-A high proportion of students also went on to complete further study in vocational courses such as Teaching, Social Work, HR Management, Law and Clinical Psychology, whilst others completed Masters in a range of subjects including Education, Victorian Studies and Literature.
+The 2016/2017 DLHE demonstrated how students worked within sectors such as business, accountancy, banking and finance, charity and voluntary sector, digital media, health and social care, sport and tourism, marketing, IT, media and internet, recruitment and HR, public services and education.